-MLS-34D, MLS-18D, MLS-12D, MLS-12, MLS-6, Call Assistant, PARTNER MAIL, and SYSTIMAX are trademarks of AT&T. PARTNER, Magic on Hold, MERLIN, and PagePac are registered trademerks of AT&T.
+Call Assistant, PARTNER MAIL, PARTNER MAIL VS, and PassageWay are trademarks of AT&T. Magic on Hold, MERLIN, MLS-34D, MLS-18D, MLS-12D, MLS-12, MLS-6, PagePac, PARTNER, and SYSTIMAX are registered trademarks of AT&T. Microsoft is a registered trademark and Windows is a trademark of Microsoft Corporation.